carmelosui/DemoShareCoreDataBetweenWatchAndiPhone/README.md

 You need to have a valid developer ID which is enrolled in iOS developing programme.

-You need to fix the compile error in CoreDataManager.swift by turn on the "App Group" capability in both target:
+You need to fix the compile error in CoreDataManager.swift by turn on the "App Group" capability in both targets:

 - ShareCoreDataBetweenWatchAndiPhone
 - ShareCoreDataBetweenWatchAndIPhone WatchKit Extension